pcubillos/bibmanager/docs/api.rst

     Returns
     -------
     author_list: String
-        String representation of the author list in the requestd format.
+        String representation of the author list in the requested format.

     Examples
     --------